proycon/python-ucto/README.rst

 .. code:: python

     import ucto
-    configurationfile = "tokconfig-en"
+    configurationfile = "tokconfig-eng"
     tokenizer = ucto.Tokenizer(configurationfile)

-The configuration files supplied with ucto are named ``tokconfig-xx`` where ``xx`` corresponds to a two letter iso-639-1 language code.
+The configuration files supplied with ucto are named ``tokconfig-xxx`` where ``xxx`` corresponds to a three letter iso-639-3 language code.
 There is also a ``tokconfig-generic`` one that has no language-specific rules.
 Alternatively, you can make and supply your own configuration file.
 Note that for older versions of ucto you may need to provide the absolute path, but the latest